-- □ Move students to nearest available safe building or location, without drawing attention to self or students.
+Ш attention to self or students.
 If doors are locked, continue to look for a safe area.
-Consider moving students off-campus if that seems the safest option - □ Do not chase students that run.
-Let them go - □ Do not go into rooms that cannot be secured and offer no way out - □ If secure inside a room, lock all doors, close blinds/curtains, turn off lights, and direct students to relocate against the wall least visible to the outside and most out of the line of harm - □ Instruct students to stay guiet and out of sight - □ Silence all cell phones - □ Turn off television, LCD projector, document camera, etc. - □ Remain calm.
-If safe to do so, attempt to maintain separation between students and the perpetrator - □ Only If there is a life-threatening emergency inside the room and there is no other way to request medical assistance, place a red colored item (card, red cross, sweatshirt, etc.) on/in the window or slide under the outside door - □ If an active threat is still present at the time Law Enforcement comes on scene, Law Enforcement will ignore the red signal until the active threat has been neutralized - □ If safe to do so, locate emergency packet and remove staff ID placard and put it on - □ If safe to do so, take attendance and document on appropriate form - □ If safe to do so and according to site communications protocol, contact School Incident Commander or designee to document your whereabouts as well as any students/staff under your supervision - □ In the extreme instance that a Violent Intruder is able to enter a room, occupants should be prepared to fight back (Fight)
+Consider moving students off-campus if that seems the safest option Do not chase students that run.
+Let them go Do not go into rooms that cannot be secured and offer no way out If secure inside a room, lock all doors, close blinds/curtains, turn off lights, and direct students to relocate against the wall least visible to the outside and most out of the line of harm Instruct students to stay quiet and out of sight Silence all cell phones Turn off television, LCD projector, document camera, etc. Remain calm.
+If safe to do so, attempt to maintain separation between students and the perpetrator Only If there is a life-threatening emergency inside the room and there is no other way to request medical assistance, place a red colored item (card, red cross, sweatshirt, etc.) on/in the window or slide under the outside door Ш If an active threat is still present at the time Law Enforcement comes on scene, Law Enforcement will ignore the red signal until the active threat has been neutralized Ш If safe to do so, locate emergency packet and remove staff ID placard and put it on П If safe to do so, take attendance and document on appropriate form If safe to do so, take attendance and document on appropriate form If safe to do so and according to site communications protocol, contact School ш Incident Commander or designee to document your whereabouts as well as any students/staff under your supervision In the extreme instance that a Violent Intruder is able to enter a room, occupants should be prepared to fight back (Fight)